visualbis/VV-Docs/docs/getting-started/intro.md

 BI Hub consists of **BI Hub Server, BI Hub Web, and BI Hub Agents**.

-This installation document explains the steps involved in installation of the three components and procedure to check the success/failure of the installation process.
+This installation document explains the steps involved in the installation of the three components and the procedure to check the success/failure of the installation process.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';